hansoninc/jquery-smart-vimeo-embed/README.md

 <script src="/path/to/jquery-smartvimeoembed.min.js"></script>
 ```

-Include supplied CSS for play icon, either with a **link** tag or by copying into your site's
+Include supplied CSS for play icon, either with a link tag or by copying into your site's
 CSS.
+You can use a custom play icon by updating the CSS.

 ```html
 <link rel="stylesheet" href="css/temp.css" type="text/css" />